 Niall Cooper, Director, Church Action on Poverty

-A social impact report last year, studying the first few pantries to have opened, found they had brought social, financial and health benefits to members, including reducing isolation, averting food poverty and improving local people’s mental health.
+A social impact report, studying the first few pantries to have opened, found they had brought social, financial and health benefits to members, including reducing isolation, averting food poverty and improving local people’s mental health.
 Pantry members had saved £650 a year on average on their shopping bills, and every £1 invested in pantries had generated £6 in social value.

 Across the country, Pantry members give ringing endorsements, often citing the dignity, choice, community and food quality that pantries provide.
 Here are just a few: